Gold Key Comics - UK Price Variants

 Here is a summary of the Gold Key UK Price Variants (UKPVs) that I have found hiding between the dates of March 1973 and November 1975 inclusive.

-UK Price Variants were printed in the USA at the same time as their cents priced headliners.
-They are not reprints.
-If you'd like to know more about them, please click the picture below and you'll be magically transported to the discussion thread in which we talk about them:
+UK Price Variants were printed in the USA at the same time as their cents priced counterparts.
+They are part of the same first printing run and are not reprints.
+If you would like to know more about them, please click the picture below and you'll be magically transported to the Archie discussion thread in which we talk about them in more detail:

 - Gold Key UK Price Variants have been found to exist between the cover dates of March 1973 to November 1975 inclusive.
 The total number of cents priced comic titles existing across those dates are too numerous to list – the salient point is that only 8 titles have pence copies.
 At the time of writing, 122 single printed price UKPVs are confirmed across those 8 titles.